AIRCRAFT OF THE FIGHTING POWERS

 Sopwith – The Man and His Aircraft, by B Robertson, Air Review, Letchworth, 1970.

-Aircraft of the Fighting Powers" were featured in the 1945 book "Aircraft Paintings Of C. Rupert Moore, A.R.C.A" - published by Harborough, with an introduction and commentary by OG Thetford.
+Although not a book of plans, 16 plates of colour artwork done by Rupert Moore, many of which featured in "Aircraft of the Fighting Powers" were collected in the 1945 book "Aircraft Paintings Of C. Rupert Moore, A.R.C.A", published by Harborough, with an introduction and commentary by Owen G Thetford.

 Amongst the advertisers in Harborough publications was one of the companies that did their bookbinding, quite a complex process with all those fold-out plans.
-During its history at least four different companies did the printing, The Sidney Press in Bedford, Alabaster Passmore and Sons of London and Maidstone, Henderson and Spalding of London and the North London Bookbinding company.
+During its history, at least four different companies did the printing, The Sidney Press in Bedford, Alabaster Passmore and Sons of London and Maidstone, Henderson and Spalding of London and the North London Bookbinding company.

-Besides their books of plans, the company also produced other books with an aviation theme including titles on the Supermarine Spitfire, Hawker Hurricane, Messerschmit Bf109, Focke Wulf 190 and Avro Lancaster amongst others.
-There was also a number of books on aircraft markings and camouflage with very impressive colour printing (in some cases including the use of metallic silver ink).
+Besides their books of plans, the company also produced other books with an aviation theme including titles on the Supermarine Spitfire, Hawker Hurricane, Messerschmitt Bf109, Focke Wulf 190 and Avro Lancaster amongst others.
+There were also a number of books on aircraft markings and camouflage with very impressive colour printing (in some cases including the use of metallic silver ink).
 Being published later, these books reached a peak resale value in the 1980s and 1990s.
-The books on camouflage and markings were particularly desirable and commanded prices of over £100 at their peak but can now be picked up in good condition for less than £20.
+The books on camouflage and markings were particularly desirable and commanded prices of over £100 at their peak, but can now be picked up in good condition for less than £20.

-One of the colour plates in "Aircraft of the Fighting Powers" done by the artist C. Rupert Moore (Associate of the Royal College of Art).
+One of the colour plates in "Aircraft of the Fighting Powers", done by the artist C. Rupert Moore (Associate of the Royal College of Art).
 He did the artwork for the covers of Aeromodeller magazine in the 30s and 40s and also wrote articles and designed models featured in the magazine.
 He evolved a style and use of colour that was particularly suited to the low-quality "pulp" paper used in magazines of the time.
 He was a fantastic draughtsman in his own right and his plans are miniature works of art (see the fantastic plans he did of the Felixstowe flying boat for the December 1977 edition of "Scale Model" magazine) but he does not seem to have contributed plans to "Aircraft of the Fighting Powers".
 He also achieved success as a designer of stained-glass windows (that was his main profession), working as a designer for James Powell and Sons (Whitefriars Glass) from 1932 until about 1970.
 Amongst his many works are a series at Chequers, the country residence of British Prime Ministers.

-If you've got any extra information or stories on the production and use of "Aircraft of the Fighting Powers" I'd love to hear from you to update this page.
+If you've got extra information or stories on the production and use of "Aircraft of the Fighting Powers" I'd love to hear from you to update this page.
 But please DO NOT ask me for valuations or try to sell me any you have.
 My collection is complete.